The passive index investing movement has taken off in a big way- in New Zealand, we’re just catching up with the rest of the world- especially the US.

 The funds on SuperLife start from 0.44% for individual investors and 0.54% for KiwiSaver Investors- I don’t understand why there is a 0.1% extra fee on all funds that are associated with KiwiSaver.

-- SuperLife Total World Fund 0.60% for Kiwiaver, 0.50% for an individual.
+- SuperLife Total World Fund 0.60% for KiwiSaver, 0.50% for an individual.
 Invests in the SmartShares Total World Fund, which is the Vanguard Total World Stock ETF with an annual fee of 0.09%.

-- SuperLife US Large Growth 0.57% for Kiwiaver, 0.47% for an individual.
-Invest in the SmartShares US Large Growth Fund which is just the Vanguard Value ETF with an annual fee of 0.04%
+- SuperLife US Large Growth 0.57% for KiwiSaver, 0.47% for an individual.
+Invest in the SmartShares US Large Growth Fund, which is just the Vanguard Value ETF with an annual fee of 0.04%

-- SuperLife Europe Fund 0.59% for Kiwiaver, 0.49% for an individual.
+- SuperLife Europe Fund 0.59% for KiwiSaver, 0.49% for an individual.
 Invest in the SmartShares Europe Fund, which in turn invests in the Vanguard FTSE Europe ETF with an annual fee of 0.08%

-Simplicity is a nonprofit ethical fund manager, aimed to help Kiwis get richer and smarter with money.
-They offer five funds (Conservative, Ballance, Growth, NZ shares, and NZ bonds) and have some of the lowest fees in town.
-Their growth fund has a fee of 0.31% + a $30 membership fee.
+Simplicity is a nonprofit ethical fund manager aimed at helping Kiwis get richer and smarter with money.
+They offer five funds (Conservative, Balance, Growth, NZ shares, and NZ bonds) and have some of the lowest fees in town.
+Their growth fund has a fee of 0.31% + a $20 membership fee.

-So you can’t directly invest into one of the Vanguard funds, rather you can invest into one of Simplitys funds, which are largely made up of several Vanguard funds.
+So you can’t directly invest in one of the Vanguard funds, rather, you can invest in one of Simplicity funds, which are largely made up of several Vanguard funds.
 Their growth fund consists of around 67% Vanguard funds- which contains the following;

 - Vanguard Ethically Conscious International Shares Index Fund NZD hedged 0.26% annual fee– consisting of around 38% of the Simplicity Growth fund